Video Link: https://vimeo.com/336716928

 Still another study conducted in 2012 at the Bayer Pharma headquarters in Berlin, Germany demonstrated that weight-loss was yet another overlooked benefit of testosterone replacement therapy.

 The study consisted of 255 Low-T or hypogonadal men with an average age of 61, with a two-year follow-up.

 On average, the men lost 36 pounds and 3.5 inches from their waist.
 This is fabulous news, since weight-loss drugs, exercise and dietary changes have produced at best sporadic successful, long-lasting results.

 It's a vicious circle.
 Many overweight men suffer from hypogonadism, and Low-T causes more weight gain.

 One final study needs to be mentioned.
 A Kaiser Permanente Northwest, Portland Oregon study, conducted in 2011 concluded that men with higher testosterone levels lose less muscle mass as they age.
-1,183 men 65 years or older participated in the study.
+One thousand one hundred eighty-three men 65 years or older participated in the study.

 Their body composition and physical performance were measured for 4.5 years.
-The results were clear: The number of testosterone men have in their bodies showed a strong correlation to how much muscle mass they retain as they age.
+The results were precise: The number of testosterone men has in their bodies showed a strong correlation to how much muscle mass they retain as they age.